 The NPF requires the development plan to include a reasonable estimate for the full cost of delivery of the infrastructure identified.
 This requirement presents a challenge and not all costs are available or known.
 Notwithstanding, every effort has been made to include the costs where a verifiable source for same has been identified.
 In most cases, the Council does not bear any responsibility for the preparation of these cost estimates.

 This assessment does not comprise an exhaustive list of requisite infrastructures across the zoned settlements in County and while it is intended in inform, it is not to be relied upon for development management purposes.
 The purpose of the assessment is to demonstrate how lands zoned in the development plan, with potential for residential development, are either sufficiently serviced (Tier 1) or have potential to become fully serviced within the timeframe of the Plan (Tier 2) (in compliance with Appendix 3 of the NPF).
 The assessment is point-in-time and it is acknowledged that infrastructure requirements may change.
 The full extent of requisite enabling infrastructure will continue to be assessed through the development management process whereupon detailed assessment will be undertaken.

-Infrastructure Capacity PDFContinue reading - Download Appendix 14
+Continue reading - Download Appendix 14